skupperproject/refdog/input/commands/overview.md

 skupper <resource-type> generate <resource-name> [options]
 ~~~

-These are the primary CLI operations for sites, links, listeners, and
+These commands operate on Skupper sites, links, listeners, and
 connectors.

 Resource properties are set using one or more `--some-key some-value`
 command-line options.
 YAML resource options in camel case (`someKey`)
-are exposed as hyphenated names (`some-key`) when used as options.
+are exposed as hyphenated names (`--some-key`) when used as options.

-`create`, `update`, and `delete` operations control the lifecycle of
+The `create`, `update`, and `delete` commands control the lifecycle of
 Skupper resources and configure their properties.

-`status` operations display the current state of resources.
+The `status` commands display the current state of resources.
 If no
 resource name is specified, they list the status of all resources of
 the given type.

-`generate` operations produce Skupper resources as YAML or JSON
+The `generate` commands produce Skupper resources as YAML or JSON
 output.
 They are useful for directing the output to files or other
 tools.